Chemo-Dynamically Tagged Groups of CEMP Stars in the Halo of the Milky Way. I. Untangling the Origins of CEMP-$s$ and CEMP-no Stars: Abstract

 \section{Abstract}

 We construct a sample of 644 carbon-enhanced metal-poor (CEMP) stars with abundance analyses based on moderate- to high-resolution spectroscopic studies.
 Dynamical parameters for these stars are estimated, based on radial velocities, Bayesian parallax-based distance estimates, and proper motions from $Gaia$ EDR3 and DR3, supplemented by additional available information where needed.
-We apply the HDBSCAN clustering method to the specific energies and actions (E, J$_{r}$, J$_{\phi}$, J$_{z}$), obtaining 39 individual Chemo-Dynamically Tagged Groups (CDTGs) of CEMP stars.
-The stars in the full sample of CDTGs exhibit large and statistically insignificant dispersions in [Fe/H], $[\text{C}/\text{Fe}]_{c}$, and [Mg/Fe], when compared to random draws from their parent sample.
-When the clustering is performed on CEMP stars separated into the morphological groups in the Yoon-Beers Diagram, the Group I (primarily CEMP-$s$ and CEMP-$r/s$) stars exhibit lower (but still statistically insignificant) dispersions in [Fe/H], and larger (statistically insignificant) dispersions in $[\text{C}/\text{Fe}]_{c}$ and [Mg/Fe].
-In contrast, the Group II (primarily CEMP-no) stars exhibit clear similarities, with very low, highly statistically significant, dispersions in [Fe/H] and $[\text{C}/\text{Fe}]_{c}$.
+After separating our sample into the different CEMP morphological groups in the Yoon-Beers Diagram of absolute carbon abundance vs. metallicity, we used the derived specific energies and actions (E, J$_{r}$, J$_{\phi}$, J$_{z}$) to cluster them into Chemo-Dynamically Tagged Groups (CDTGs).
+We then analyzed the elemental-abundance dispersions within these clusters by comparing them to the dispersion of clusters that were generated at random.
+We find that, for the Group I (primarily CEMP-$s$ and CEMP-$r/s$) clustered stars, there exist statistically insignificant intra-cluster dispersions in [Fe/H], $[\text{C}/\text{Fe}]_{c}$ (evolution corrected carbon), and [Mg/Fe] when compared to the intra-cluster dispersions of randomly clustered Group I CEMP stars.
+In contrast, the Group II (primarily CEMP-no) stars exhibit clear similarities in their intra-cluster abundances, with very low, statistically significant, dispersions in $[\text{C}/\text{Fe}]_{c}$. and marginally significant results in [Mg/Fe].
 These results strongly indicate that Group I CEMP stars received their carbon enhancements from local phenomena, such as mass transfer from a evolved binary companion in regions with extended star-formation histories, while the CDTGs of Group II CEMP stars formed in low-metallicity environments that had already been enriched in carbon, likely from massive rapidly rotating ultra and hyper metal-poor stars and/or supernovae associated with high-mass early generation stars.

 \keywords{galaxies: dwarf --- Galaxy: halo --- stars: kinematics and dynamics --- stars: abundances --- stars: Population II --- stars: carbon-enhanced}